 It doesn't matter where you work; all employers have a responsibility to keep you safe while you're at work.
 This is their duty of care, and it's a legal requirement.

 Even so, accidents still do happen.
-If you've been unfortunate enough to find yourself on the receiving end of an accident at work, you might be eligible for compensation.
+So if you've been unfortunate enough to find yourself on the receiving end of an accident at work, you might be eligible for compensation.

-This guide will explore when you can make a personal injury claim, typical accident at work compensation examples and the steps you need to take to make a claim.
+This guide will explore when you can make a personal injury claim, typical accident at work compensation examples and advice on the steps you need to take to make a claim for a work accident.

 We update all our guides regularly.
 If you are researching Personal Injury and Personal Injury Compensation Claims and we haven't got an exact guide that helps you, keep coming back as we update daily.

 It's important to define what we mean by accidents in the workplace.
 There are three strict criteria to be used when deciding if something is classed as an accident in the workplace.